gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

 function resize(gl) {
   var realToCSSPixels = window.devicePixelRatio || 1;

-  // Lookup the size the browser is displaying the canvas. var displayWidth  = gl.canvas.clientWidth  * realToCSSPixels;
+  // Lookup the size the browser is displaying the canvas in CSS pixels
+  // and compute a size needed to make our drawingbuffer match it in
+  // device pixels.
+  var displayWidth  = Math.floor(gl.canvas.clientWidth  * realToCSSPixels);
-  var displayHeight = gl.canvas.clientHeight * realToCSSPixels;
+  var displayHeight = Math.floor(gl.canvas.clientHeight * realToCSSPixels);

   // Check if the canvas is not the same size. if (gl.canvas.width  != displayWidth ||